Hai Chau, Da Nang: Exploring the City's Central District

 Inside the market halls, vendors sell fresh produce, clothing, dried goods and prepared meals.
 The surrounding streets continue this activity outward, with small shops and family-run businesses serving the needs of nearby neighbourhoods.

 Morning hours bring the greatest activity as shoppers arrive for groceries or morning meals.
-Later in the afternoon the pace softens and many people pause at nearby cafes before returning home.
+By afternoon, the pace becomes more relaxed, although the markets continue to serve residents, workers and visitors throughout the day.

 Walking through these areas offers a practical view of the city, where markets remain an essential part of daily routines.